 Read more on how to import the account to your phone here.

-A seed phrase consists of a combination of 12 or 24 words and serves the purpose of a back-up key.
-If the wallet is lost, the personal seed phrase can be used to restore the account.
+A recovery phrase consists of a combination of 12 or 24 words and serves the purpose of a back-up key.
+If the wallet is lost, the personal recovery phrase can be used to restore the account.

-Each user is responsible for their own seed phrase and must keep it safe.
+Each user is responsible for their own recovery phrase and must keep it safe.

 The beauty of the solution lays in its simplicity: Using only one field works for everyone alike: companies like "Aktionariat AG", persons like "Ewan McGregor", persons that insist on using middlle letter, e.g. "George W. Bush", persons that like to be called by double names, e.g. "Marie-Christin Weidmann", persons that use two first names, e.g. "Rainer Maria Hubacher", etc. For example, when we call one field "First Name" and the other field "Family Name", where should Rainer Maria Rilke enter "Maria"?